-The maximum amount of funding available per individual Fellow is \$34,5001, inclusive of in- country activities program overhead fee.
+The maximum amount of funding available per individual Fellow is \$34,5001, inclusive of in partner country(ies)activities and program overhead fee.
 Each application is limited to 15 DFAT funded Fellows.

 Funding can be implemented over two financial years (2024/25 and 2025/26) except where funding is delivered in Tranches.
-Funding in 2024/25 will only relate to approved infrastructure focused applications that meet the QIFP outcomes.

-1 exclusive of all costs associated with providing additional assistance/assistive devices to support Fellows with disability (see Section 5.7 of the Fellowship Management Guide)
+1 exclusive of all costs associated with providing additional assistance/assistive devices to support Fellows with disability (see Section 5.7 of the Australia Awards Fellowships Round 20 Guidelines - updated May 2025)